Endocrine Fellows Series: Type 1 Diabetes Care and Management

 Location: New Orleans, LA , United States

 Number of CME Credits Offered: 17

 Endocrine Fellows Series: Type 1 Diabetes Care and Management is a comprehensive conference for adult and pediatric endocrine fellows interested in type 1 diabetes (T1D).
-The unique and highly-sought after program is an opportunity learn from leaders in the field through interactive sessions, small group discussions, and hands-on learning.
+The unique and highly-sought after program is an opportunity learn from leaders in the field through interactive sessions.
 The curriculum is specially designed to support early career endocrinologists by enhancing skills with comprehensive education not typically taught in fellowship and providing the opportunity to connect with thought-leaders and peers.